ericoporto/ags-manual-wiki/ScriptingTutorialPart1.md

 Suppose we want the player to be given a pink poster when they look at the hotspot, as well as displaying the message.
-Assuming we have an inventory item set up to be the poster with the Script Name of *iPoster* (see the main tutorial for how to do this), the script enables us to easily make this happen.
+Assuming we have an inventory item set up to be the poster with the Script Name of *iPoster*, the script enables us to easily make this happen.

 Our final script will look like this:

-    Display(It's quite a large, ominous looking door.");
+    Display("The sign says 'EWOH'.
+I have no idea what that could mean.");
     cEgo.AddInventory(iPoster);

 Note that the script system is case sensitive, so writing for example